 FeesELIA members: 395 euro

 The ELIA Teachers’ Academy is a platform for new ideas and innovative practices for educating the next generation of artists.
-The 2015 edition of the Teachers' Academy focusses on:
+The 2015 edition of the Teachers' Academy focuses on:

 Making and teaching the arts are practices that intervene in a specific way, both in education and in society at large.
 The arts practice has its own knowledge base and logic; it evolves by creating and doing.
 The same can be said about education where learning environments are created by teachers and students in the work and on the spot.
 On the one hand we see how art educators bring artistic strategies into schools and higher arts institutions.
 This way of learning in/through the arts requires a distinct set of competences and habits of mind.
 On the other hand we see how artists and designers introduce educational practices to their artistic work, be it in the studio, the museum, the public space or on stage.